War crimes of the Wehrmacht: France

+In the course of fighting in the north of France in May 1940, Wehrmacht troops of the 267th Infantry Division killed 124 civilians in the Oignies and Courrières massacre.
+An estimated 500 civilians are believed to have been murdered by German forces in the Nord-Pas de Calais region.

-During the rout of the French Army, in June 1940, the Großdeutschland Regiment massacred African soldiers and their White officers it had taken prisoner near the Bois d'Eraine.
-Ten more Black Frenchmen were murdered near Lyon.
+During the route of the French Army, in June 1940, the Großdeutschland Regiment massacred African soldiers and their European officers it had taken prisoner near the Bois d'Eraine.
+Ten more African Frenchmen were murdered near Lyon.

-The same month, 9th Infantry Division massacred Black soldiers of the 4th North African Infantry Division they had captured near Erquivillers.
+The same month, 9th Infantry Division combatants massacred African soldiers of the 4th North African Infantry Division they had captured near Erquivillers.
 A German officer is cited in French reports as explaining "an inferior race does not deserve to do battle with a civilized race such as the Germans."

+On 20 June 1940, 50 African soldiers were executed outside of Lyon in the Chasselay massacre.

 In September 1944, during the retreat from France, the garrison of Brest executed civilians and looted and destroyed civilian property during the Battle for Brest.
 The commander of the garrison, Generalleutnant Hermann-Bernhard Ramcke, was convicted of war crimes relating to these actions in 1951.

-The massacres include that of at least 1500 black French POWs of West African origin and was preceded by propaganda depicting the Africans as savages.
+The massacres include that of at least 1500 African French POWs of West African origin and was preceded by propaganda depicting the Africans as savages.
 From October 1942 onwards, the Wehrmacht carried out the 'Commando Order' calling for the summary execution of all captured commandos, even if in uniform.
 After the Italian armistice in 1943, many POWs were executed on several occasions when Italian troops resisted their forcible disarmament by the Germans.
 The massacre of the Acqui Division at Kefalonia is the most infamous.

 The Balkans

-Following the Yugoslav coup d'état on 27 March 1941, Hitler considered this act to be a personal insult and called for the immediate destruction of Yugoslavia via Führer Directive 25.
-Commencing on 6 April 1941, Führer Directive 25 was enacted with a large scale bombing of Belgrade occurring in the early hours of the invasion.
+Following the Yugoslav coup d'état on 27 March 1941, Hitler considered this act to be a personal insult and called for the immediate destruction of Yugoslavia via Führer Directive No. 25.
+Commencing on 6 April 1941, the directive was enacted with a large scale German bombing of Belgrade occurring in the early hours of the invasion.
 Indiscriminate bombing of civilian targets lead to the deaths of between 1,500 and 17,000 civilians.
 Following the end of the war, Generaloberst Alexander Löhr was found guilty of war crimes including his part in the bombing of Belgrade.
 He was executed in 1948.

 In Serbia and Greece, many villages were razed and their inhabitants murdered during anti-partisan operations.
-Examples in Greece include Alikianos, Chortiatis, Kaisariani, Kalavryta, Kali Sykia, Kallikratis, Kleisoura, Kondomari, Kommeno, Lyngiades, Malathyros, Mesovouno, Mousiotitsa, Paramythia and Skourvoula; the razings of Kandanos, Anogeia and Vorizia; the Viannos massacres; and numerous incidents of smaller scale.
+Examples in Greece include Alikianos, Chortiatis, Kaisariani, Kalavryta, Kali Sykia, Kallikratis, Kleisoura, Kondomari, Kommeno, Lyngiades, Malathyros, Mesovouno, Missiria, Mousiotitsa, Paramythia and Skourvoula; the razings of Kandanos, Anogeia and Vorizia; the Viannos massacres; and numerous incidents of smaller scale.

+More than 2,700 Serbian civilians were killed by the Wehrmacht in the Kragujevac massacre of October 1941.
+An additional 2,000 were killed in the Kraljevo massacre around the same time.
+By December 1941, between 20,000 and 30,000 civilians had been shot in German reprisal shootings in Serbia.